Infostrux-Solutions/snowflake-snowpro-core-study-notes/StorageAndDataProtection/DataProtection.md

     * have their own security
     * are on separate power grids
     * have their own individual power backups
-* This allows fully transparent online updates and patches with no maintenance downtime windows
+* Snowflake performs fully transparent online updates and patches with no maintenance downtime windows

 ## Snowflake-specific Data Security Features ##